 - a.
 Select Properties tool from the Toolbar. - b.
 Click on the yellow triangle to the left of any staff line. - c.
 In the Staff Properties window, click in the "Apply Staff Type" checkbox.
 Select "6-string guitar TAB" from the pull down menu.

-SmartScore also recognizes TAB-formated scores.
-For more details, refer to Section 3.2.1, "Recognition Options" "Recognize Tablature and Percussion staff lines".
+SmartScore also recognizes TAB-formatted scores.
+For more details, refer to Section 3.5.1, "Recognition Options" "Recognize Tablature, Percussion and Split Systems (Codas)".